Is a Sarplaninac Dog Right for You? Wolf Killer

 The primary goal is to defend the herd, right?
 If the dog were to follow the wolf or bear into the forest, he isn’t being brave – he’s walking into a trap.

-TOP 5 Reasons to Buy Sarplaninac
+5 Reasons to Choose a Sarplaninac

 Conclusion